 Lex Leifheit became executive director of SOMArts (South of Market Arts, Resources, Technology and Services) in October 2008.
 Since that time, major initiatives have included the following:

--Building an individual donor base from <10 people to 200+ donors in four years.
+-Grew individual donor base from <10 people to 200+ donors in four years.

--Leveraging numerous technology partnerships—including the Bay Area Video Coalition’s Neighborhood News Network, and the Broadband Technology Opportunity Program—to extend the reach of arts programming and support services.
+-Leveraged numerous technology partnerships—including the Bay Area Video Coalition’s Neighborhood News Network, and the Broadband Technology Opportunity Program—to extend the reach of arts programming and support services.

 In addition to producing and presenting over 70 events annually, SOMArts serves more than 100 Bay Area nonprofits each year with production consultation, venue and accessibility services, staging, and fiscal sponsorship.
 Ongoing partnerships were established to offer free professional development for artists on a monthly basis.